YairHalberstadt/stronginject/README.md

 A decorator is a type which exposes a service by wrapping an underlying instance of the same service.
 Calls may pass straight through to the underlying service, or may be intercepted and custom behaviour applied.
 See https://en.wikipedia.org/wiki/Decorator_pattern.

-You can register a type as a decorator using the `[RegisterDecorator(type, decoratedType)]` attribute.
+You can register a type as a decorator using the `[RegisterDecorator<TDecorator, TDecorated>]` attribute (if you're not on C# 10 there's a non-generic version of this attribute which accepts types instead).

 Here is an example of how you could time how long a call took using the decorator pattern and StrongInject.